blackboard/BBDN-LTI-Tool-Provider-Node/README.md

 - Send Outcomes: Send a Grade to the Tool Consumer with LTI Outcomes
 - Caliper: Register your Tool as a Caliper Provider and then emit an event to the caliper service.
 In addition, an endpoint is provided to consume caliper events from the Blackboard Learn server.
-- Blackboard REST: Finally, the application provides a method to retrieve a REST token and then retrieve the user and course objects based on the UUID passed in the LTI launch.
+- Blackboard REST: The application provides a method to retrieve a REST token and then retrieve the user and course objects based on the UUID passed in the LTI launch.
+- Content Item Message: The application provides a method to send Content Item Messages back to Learn simulating a Content provider.
+This provides a menu of predefined message loads as well as the option to add a custom load.
+- Membership Service: Request members for course that launched the tool.
 - Return to Learn: This will take the return URL in the LTI Launch and return the user to that place in Blackboard Learn.
 If no URL is provided, the user is returned to the top-level domain they came from.

 ## Requirements